Brewers' Thames hits 2 HRs; leads MLB with 10

 Brewers manager Craig Counsell was equally impressed.

-Seven of Thames' 10 major league-leading home runs have come off the Reds' hurlers, including five in the four-game series in mid-April at Cincinnati.
-According to the Elias Sports Bureau, the only other player in MLB history with at least seven home runs in April against a single team is Willie Stargell, who had eight against the Braves in April 1971.
+Seven of Thames' 10 major-league-leading home runs have come off the Reds' hurlers, including five in the four-game series in mid-April at Cincinnati.
+According to Elias Sports Bureau research, the only other player in MLB history with at least seven home runs in April against a single team is Willie Stargell, who had eight against the Braves in April 1971.

 "You are facing good pitchers and good catchers that are smart and they study you and your holes," Thames said.
 "You have to be that smart to be able to hit here."